 Since cruises are not for everyone, there are ways to do hotel-based trips right.
 If you end up going by land, this post will help you understand the reality of responsible travel in the Galapagos.

 Start here to make an informed decision about whether you want to choose a Galapagos cruise or a Galapagos island hopping land tour.
 And, ultimately, find the best way to visit the Galapagos Islands for you.

-DIVE DEEP WITH
+DIVE DEEP WITH OUR EXPERTS

 Find your best trip.